 The Continuous Passive Motion Machine is a device designed in the early 1970’s with the idea of helping knee surgery patients regain range of motion.
 The hope was that hours of moving the leg back and forth would loosen up the knee and allow the patient to gain extension (knee movement up, away from the body) and flexion (knee movement down, back toward the body).

 Continuous Passive Motion Machine, Conclusive Results

 For people who have had total knee replacement without complications, continuous passive motion has not been shown to provide clinically relevant benefits.
-CPM does not improve long-term function, long-term knee flexion, knee extension in the short or long term, and has not been shown to reduce pain and or increase quality of life.
-Additionally, CPM is inconvenient, and brings risk of complication while distracting patients from useful treatment.
-In very rare cases where the person has problems which prevent standard mobilization treatment, then CPM may be useful.
+CPM does not improve long-term function, long-term knee flexion, knee extension in the short or long term, and has not been shown to reduce pain and or increase the quality of life.
+Additionally, CPM is inconvenient and brings the risk of complications while distracting patients from useful treatment.
+In very rare cases where the person has problems that prevent standard mobilization treatment, then CPM may be useful.
 Patient compliance is key to rehabilitation and generally patients to not like to use the CPM.
-Furthermore, with patients attempting at-home therapies, most follow orders with improper form that either limits improvement or in some cases, causes harm.
+Furthermore, with patients attempting at-home therapies, most follow orders with an improper form that either limits improvement or in some cases causes harm.